microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-acronym.md

 # Use the Microsoft Search API to search acronyms

-Use the Microsoft Search API to search acronyms.
-Acronyms can be created in [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/acronyms) by administrator or via using [Administrative Answers Management API](/graph/api/search-searchentity-post-acronyms).
+You can use the Microsoft Search API in Microsoft Graph to search acronyms.
+Administrators can create acronyms in the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/acronyms) or via the [Create acronym](/graph/api/search-searchentity-post-acronyms) API.

 [!INCLUDE [search-schema-updated](../includes/search-schema-updated.md)]